hning86/azuremlps/README.md

 	![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/WorkspaceRegion.png)

-There are 3 ways to specify these values:
+There are 3 different ways to specify these values:

 1. Create a default _config.json_ file in the same folder where the _AzureMLPS.dll_ file is located.
 A sample config file is included in the ZIP package so you can simply modify it: